City of Los Angeles Seal

 The Budget Stabilization Fund (BSF) was added to the City’s Charter in 2011.
 The purpose of this fund is to set aside revenues during periods of robust economic growth or when revenue projections are exceeded to help smooth out years when revenue is stagnant or is in decline.
 The BSF does not have a minimum balance that must be maintained.

 The June 30, 2022 BSF cash balance was $119.5 million.
-Exhibit 12 below displays the adopted and prior year cash balance and adjustments of the BSF.
+Exhibit 12 displays the adopted and prior year cash balance and adjustments of the BSF.
 The Budget includes a deposit into the Fund in FY 2022-23.

 The current BSF Policy (approved January 21, 2020) states that a budget appropriation shall be included as part of the Budget for the following fiscal year when the anticipated growth in combined receipts from seven City “economically sensitive” revenue categories (Property Tax, Utility Users Tax, Business Tax, Sales Tax, Documentary Transfer Tax, Transient Occupancy Tax, and Parking Users Tax) exceeds the growth threshold.
 For each five-tenths of one percent that the anticipated growth exceeds the growth threshold, the amount of the required appropriation to the BSF shall equal to five percent of the value of the anticipated excess growth.
 The maximum appropriation shall be equivalent to 25 percent of the value of the growth above the growth threshold.
 The City Council and Mayor approved the 2021-22 Average Annual Ongoing Growth Threshold of 3.6 percent on March 2022, calculated pursuant to the policy (CF 21-0600-S112).
 The anticipated excess growth calculated per policy to be transferred to BSF is $72.8 million.